tizzo/fetcher/docs/creating-a-site.md

 ### Create a fresh Drupal 8 site 'bar'
     drush fec bar 8

+### Asking for a specific release.
+You can use any release of Drupal like drush dl supports.
+    drush fec baz 8.1.1

 ### Create a fresh site using an install profile
     drush fec baz --profile=panopoly-7.x-1.x